 Riders are able to reach top form.
 When a rider is in top form, his performance will be increase by 10%.

 To get in top form, a rider must reach high values of both discipline and race shape at the same time.
 When both values are 90 or above, the top form will trigger.
+Top form will last for 12 days.
 Between each top form, a rider must get a rest.
 When reaching a discipline value of 65 or less while having a race shape of 75 or less, the rider has had enough rest and will be ready to achieve a new top form.
 A rider can only trigger his top form 45 days after the last time he triggered the top form.